sandersn/chatgpt-infer-ts-types/README.md

 $ node dist/infer.js ~/src/example/test.js 0 100
 ```

-The numeric parameters specify the start and end locations of the file to use.
+The numeric parameters specify the start and end character locations inside the file.
-If they're left off the whole file is provided.
+If they're left off the whole file is used.

 This prompts ChatGPT like this: